At what age can you get a credit card?

 Check for pre-approval offers with no risk to your credit score.

-A co-signer vouches for someone who’s applying for their own credit card.
-The co-signer guarantees that if the cardholder can’t make payments, they will.
+A co-signer guarantees that if the cardholder can’t make payments, the co-signer will.
 Co-signers have to be at least 21 and show they can make payments on the account.
 Keep in mind that many major issuers don’t allow co-signers.

-Independent income might include things like full-time, part-time or seasonal job income as well as self-employment income.
+Without a co-signer, people under 21 have to prove they have enough income to make minimum credit card payments.
+Income might include full-time, part-time or seasonal job income and self-employment income.
 It might also include interest, dividends, public assistance or even shared income that somebody else regularly deposits into your account or a joint account.

-How to get a credit card before 18
+How to know if you’re ready for a credit card

 Student credit cards